More About Us

 DVR's strategic plan is a major component in the on-going program evaluation and planning for the division.

 Under the Workforce Innovation and Opportunity Act (WIOA) of 2014, states were required to submit, to both the U.S. Secretaries of Labor and Education, a four year Unified or Combined State Plan.
 The Alaska Department of Labor decided, by inclusion of other programs, to develop and submit a Combined State Plan.
-This plan includes the Division of Vocational Rehabilitation’s plan for the four years, from 2016-2020.
+This plan includes the Division of Vocational Rehabilitation’s plan for the four years, from 2020-2023.
 The VR portion of the Combined Plan was reviewed by the Statewide Vocational Rehabilitation Committee (SVRC) and the Alaska Combined State Plan was posted for public comment.
-This plan is required to be updated in two years (FY2018).

 Programs We Administer